Bragalund/network_info_pub/readme.md

 ### What is it?
-Lists with ip-addresses/urls/domains that are https://en.wikipedia.org/wiki/Domain_Name_System-based_Blackhole_List
+Lists with ip-addresses/urls/domains that you dont want to go to.
+https://en.wikipedia.org/wiki/Domain_Name_System-based_Blackhole_List